Where to go? Whom to talk to? When it comes to sexual assault, victims are made to feel like criminals

 Simon says: “A recent 2017 campus climate survey across 27 post-secondary institutions in the United States indicates that one in five students will be sexually assaulted during their time as students.”

-Before coming to MacEwan, She worked as a response co-ordinator at the University of Alberta, and at SACE – though she is closed-mouthed about how the U of A handles sexual violence cases: “Every university has its own policies.”
+Before coming to MacEwan, Simon has worked at the University of Alberta, and at SACE – though she declines to talk about about how the U of A handles sexual violence cases: “Every university has its own policies.”

 “Our office’s prevention efforts focus on challenging rape culture and systems of oppression and fostering equity and safety, which we believe is fundamental to our efforts to end sexual violence.
 We are also working to create an environment where all survivors can feel heard, believed and supported.”

-Sexual violence response co-ordinators like Simon work as therapists, providing survivors with counselling, accommodation and medical support, and advise them on their options for reporting their assault.
+Sexual violence response co-ordinators like Simon provide survivors with counselling, accommodation and medical support, and advise them on their options for reporting their assault.

 “Our office provides training to departments across campus,” she says, “so that staff and faculty understand the realities of sexual violence and are equipped to respond to student disclosures.
 And to connect individuals impacted by sexual violence to the different supports and resources available.”